Read on for the prologue of my forthcoming novel, Devils & Dust…

 “What’s that you said?”
 He winces again and tries to straighten up.

 “Sad and fierce,” I repeat, because this man-boy is everything about those words and more.
-I can tell he’s bad like my papa and his friends, but there’s something so sad about him too.
+I can tell he’s bad like my papa and his friends, but there’s something so sad about him, too.

+His face goes all tight for a moment before he shakes it loose.
 “Are those two words from your fucking spelling bee this week, princess?”

 “My mama’s gone,” I whisper, “and everything is sad and fierce now.”

-He nods, accepting this, like this kind of loss is a part of his family too.
+He nods, accepting this, like this kind of loss is a part of his family, too.
 “That’s a tough break, kid.”
 He lights up his cigarette and inhales deeply.
 “Never knew my folks.
 Got dragged up in Brooklyn by a bunch of fucking paedos.”

 “Why is your face all banged up?”
 I ask him curiously.

 There’s a pause as he blows out a fresh cloud of smoke.
-“That story’s not for sharing.
-Didn’t your mama ever warn you ’bout talking to strangers?”
+“That story’s not for sharing… Didn’t your mama ever warn you ’bout talking to strangers?”

 I shuffle forward a few steps as he tosses away his half-smoked cigarette and bends down to run his fingers through the dirt by our feet.